cyclopticnerve/PyPlate/README.md

  ### \_\_PP_NAME_SMALL__

- The lowecase version of the project name, used internally by pymaker.py and pybaker.py.
+ The lowercase version of the project name, used internally by pymaker.py and pybaker.py.

   ### \_\_PP_DATE__

-  The date the project was created, used internally by pymaker.py and metada.py.
+  The date the project was created, used internally by pymaker.py and pybaker.py.

 <hr>